roman-milk/roman-milk.github.io/daughters-initiation-into-incest.md

+===

- ****** Daughter's Initiation into Incest ****** bysilkstockingslover© Dylan loved how submissive his wife was, how beautiful she was and how nasty she could get when in the bedroom.
+Dylan loved how submissive his wife was, how beautiful she was and how nasty she could get when in the bedroom.
 Her usual good wife and community member tongue became wicked.

  "Oh fuuuuck," Lilly moaned loudly, as the slow ass-fucking sped up and her husband began to slam into her.
 "I love your cock, Dadddddddy, I want you to wash away my sin with your magical seed."